kalebheitzman/grav-plugin-events/README.md

 ### Dates and Times

-The `event.start` and `event.end` dates looks for the American 01/01/2015 12:00am format.
+The `event.start` and `event.end` dates can be specified using m/d/y or d-m-y formats along with times.

 ### Repeating Dates